 By virtue of the fact that WebRTC was designed for video conferencing and similar use cases, quality wasn’t a primary goal.
 WebRTC sacrifices B-frames from the GOP structure to enable real-time delivery, which can impact quality.
 And with bandwidth concerns top of mind when it comes to WebRTC, limiting the frame rate is also a good idea.

 Low-Latency CMAF vs. WebRTC Use Cases

 If you’re looking for speed, WebRTC reigns supreme.
 But when it comes to quality, scale, and affordability, low-latency CMAF is a much better option.
 For that reason, we recommend identifying what’s best for your specific use case based on these criteria.

 The table below lists which technology we recommend for several streaming scenarios.

 |One-to-many interactive streaming Live sports and e-gaming Online gambling/auctions Large-scale product demos||One-to-few interactive streaming Video conferencing for small groups Audio/video calling Small-scale product demos|

 To summarize, let’s take an example from above: “an emergency responder communicates with her commander via a live-streaming bodycam.”

 If this line of communication is limited to a small team and urgency takes priority over anything else, WebRTC would be the best route.
 Alternatively, if the bodycam broadcast needs to be streamed concurrently to an ecosystem of viewers, then low-latency CMAF would be better suited.
-And if the bodycam is also intended to collect intelligence via audio and video data, the high-quality features that CMAF helps preserve might come in handy.

 When weighing your options between WebRTC and CMAF, it all comes down to what you’re trying to achieve.
 Luckily, Wowza’s platform can be used to build hybrid workflows that leverage the benefits of different protocols along the path from capture to playback.